DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 **16.** In some situations, repositioning sensor slightly to include loco shadow will give extra sensitivity.

-**17.** Last but not least, consider repositioning CAM for better oblique view angle giving more contrast for better detection, catching sides of coaches/wagons, shadows and some trackside references.
+**17.** Consider repositioning CAM for better oblique view angle giving more contrast for better detection, catching sides of coaches/wagons, shadows and some trackside references.

+**18** Consider a beam break enhancement by placing an IR led between rails at the sensor position (power from DCC track?)

 ## APPENDIX C